Skip to main content

 Score of 5 = credit for Chem 6A.

-**Neither CHEM 7L credit nor CHEM 40A, 40B, 40C, or 43A credit is given based on IB exam scores.**
+**Neither CHEM 7L credit nor Organic Chemistry (CHEM 40AB or CHEM 41ABC) credit is given based on IB exam scores.**

 For other IB exam and unit credits please see here.